Numair Atif Choudhury

-Numair Atif Choudhury was a Bangladeshi author, academic and research scholar.
-His first and only novel, Babu Bangladesh!
-(Harper Fourth Estate, 2019) has been shortlisted for the Shakti Bhatt First Book Prize for 2019, the first time any Indian literary award shortlisted a posthumously published original work.
-He is the first author of Bangladeshi origin to be shortlisted for this award.
-Choudhury died in Kyoto, Japan, in an accident shortly after submitting the final draft of this novel.
+Numair Atif Choudhury, a Bangladeshi author, academic, and research scholar, achieved posthumous recognition for his sole novel, "Babu Bangladesh!"
+(Harper Fourth Estate, 2019), which garnered a place on the shortlist for the Shakti Bhatt First Book Prize in 2019.
+This marked the inaugural instance in which an Indian literary award acknowledged a posthumously published original work.
+Notably, Choudhury is the first author of Bangladeshi origin to receive a nomination for this prestigious award.
+His untimely demise occurred in Kyoto, Japan, following the submission of the final draft of his aforementioned novel, accentuating the poignant circumstances surrounding his literary legacy.